 This one-pan wonder is a game-changer for dinner.
-The perfectly cooked, juicy chicken thighs, and tender veggies in this One-Pan Roasted Chicken and Vegetables are satisfying every time!
-A gluten-free, dairy-free, and Whole30 dinner recipe for all to enjoy.
+The perfectly cooked, juicy chicken thighs, and tender veggies in this Sheet Pan Chicken and Vegetables recipe are satisfying every time!
+It’s a gluten-free, dairy-free, and Whole30 dinner for all to enjoy.

 Roasted Chicken and Veggies on a sheet pan

 Need to turn dinnertime around?
-If this end-of-day meal leaves you tired, stressed, and disappointed, then let us introduce a game-changer to your table.
-The perfect combination of vegetables and well-seasoned chicken bakes up crispy and tender all on one pan.
-It only takes 15 minutes to get everything ready for the oven, then you can sit back and relax while your roasted chicken with vegetables bakes up golden brown and steaming hot.
+If this end-of-day meal leaves you tired, stressed, and disappointed, then let us introduce a game-changer to your table with one pan chicken and veggies!
+The perfect combination, this easy dish results in perfectly crisp vegetables and well-seasoned, juicy chicken that comes together on a single pan.
+Even better, it only takes 15 minutes to get everything ready for the oven.
+Then, you can sit back with and relax while your dinner bakes to golden brown perfection and comes out of the oven steaming hot.
 Ahhhh!
 Doesn’t that sound nice?

 Ingredients to Make Roasted Chicken and Veggies